THE THING FROM — ‘OUTSIDE’ (5)

 “Don’t ask me,” she whispered.
 “I — I don’t know.”

-With a very thriving fear in his heart, Jandron peered at her a moment.
+With a very thriving fear in his heart, Jandron peered at her for a moment.
 He fell to muttering:

 “I’m Wallace Jandron.
 Wallace Jandron, 37 Ware Street, Cambridge, Massachusetts.
 I’m quite sane.
 And I’m going to stay so.
 I’m going to save her!
 I know perfectly well what I’m doing.
 And I’m sane.
 Quite, quite sane!”